 I have an ongoing fascination with how light works with texture and the energy associated with that.
 Although my creative process has evolved over many decades, it has consistently been grounded in the ritual and repetition of traditional women’s handwork, seeking to elevate it to the realm of fine contemporary textile art.

-I have lived most of my life on the Canadian prairies, and being blessed with a mother who loved the arts, I grew up immersed in dance, knitting, weaving, embroidery, sewing, art galleries and theatre, as well as Tai Chi and meditation.
+Having lived most of my life on the Canadian prairies, and being blessed with a mother who loved the arts, culture and meditation, I grew up immersed in cultural experiences, dance, art galleries and theatre, as well as Tai Chi and meditation.

 Currently, my work is focussed on rug hooking which I had explored decades ago.
 After learning the basic techniques I experimented with uncommon materials including plastic condoms to hook a welcome mat which is now in the collection of the Saskatchewan Arts Board.

 I create rugs that incorporate, texture, colour, and imagery influenced by my environment, including memory, myth, energetics, and my lived experiences, it has been said that I tell big stories using minimal elements.